Ochaco Uraraka: In My Hero Academia

 Ochaco explains to Izuku and Tenya Ida, another fellow student, that she wants to earn money to support her poor parents.
-Then, she fights Katsuki in the UA Sports Festival, a major event observed throughout Japan which they trained hard for daily.
+Then, she fights Katsuki in the UA Sports Festival, a major event watched throughout Japan which they trained hard for daily.
 Later, she trains under Gunhead, a professional hero, to strengthen herself, learn martial arts, and combine physical combat with her quirk.
 She fights alongside Yuga Aoyama against Thirteen in the final examination and wins because of her ability to think and internalise what she learnt from her internship.

 Some time after, she works with fellow student Tsuyu Asui, professional hero Ryukyu, and professional hero Sea Rescue Hero Selkie to stop drug smugglers flying an aeroplane.
 Using her powers and tools, she enters the aeroplane and knocks the pilot out.
-Realising that the drug could contaminate the ocean if the aeroplane crashes, she negates the aeroplane's weight and lands it with help from Ryukyu and fellow intern Nejire Hado.
+Realising the drug could contaminate the ocean if the aeroplane crashes, she negates the aeroplane's weight and lands it with help from Ryukyu and fellow intern Nejire Hado.

 Because of the antagonist All For One's actions in causing society to struggle and Tomura Shigaraki, another antagonist, looking for Izuku, civilians try to stay away from Izuku and not support him.
 To surpass All Might in power, Izuku needs support from civilians.
-Civilians panic and become angry about lawlessness running rampant in Japan, but Ochaco convinces them that UA High School needs Izuku, and if he does not return, everyone will die.
+Civilians panic and become angry about lawlessness running rampant in Japan, but Ochaco convinces them UA High School needs Izuku, and if he does not return, everyone will die.

-Throughout My Hero Academia, Ochaco and Himiko Toga, an antagonist, fight each other, but Ochaco ultimately wins and gets Himiko to change her ways.
+Throughout My Hero Academia, Ochaco and antagonist Himiko Toga fight each other, but Ochaco ultimately wins and gets Himiko to change her ways.
 During her final fight with Himiko Toga, Ochaco awakens her quirk, but only after talking to Himiko Toga to attempt to understand her and getting stabbed by her.
-After awakening, or maximising the potential of, Zero Gravity, Ochaco does not need to touch anyone or anything to cause them to float.
+After awakening, or maximising the potential of Zero Gravity, Ochaco does not need to touch anyone or anything to cause them to float.
 She awakens her quirk when she encounters clones of Twice, another antagonist, and the floating Twice clones touch other characters and cause them to float.
 Himiko reveals to Ochaco how her life progressed.
 To prevent Ochaco from dying, Himiko gives her own blood to her before she dies.

 Ochaco has trouble in class and struggles to hold back her tears as she leaves school.
-Izuku tells Ochaco that she prioritises others over herself and she is a hero to him.
+Izuku tells Ochaco she prioritises others over herself and she is a hero to him.
 Eight years after the events of the series, Ochaco becomes a professional hero and intends to offer quirk counselling.
-Because of how she feels about Himiko's rejection from societal norms and consequent death, she wants to ensure something similar does not happen again.
+Because of how she feels about Himiko's rejection from societal norms and her consequent death, she wants to ensure something similar does not happen again.
+Her long-time crush on Izuku is further realised when he confesses to her that he wants to spend more time with her than anyone else, convincing her to confess that she has the same feelings for him, encouraged by Toga's spirit.